wallarm/product-documentation/docs/2.16/about-wallarm-waf/protecting-against-attacks.md

 The filtering mode for behavioral attacks is configured separately via the particular [trigger](../admin-en/configuration-guides/protecting-against-bruteforce.md).

+## False positives

+**False positive** occurs when attack signs are detected in the legitimate request or when legitimate entity is qualified as a vulnerability.
+[More details on false positives in vulnerability scanning →](detecting-vulnerabilities.md#false-positives)

+When analyzing requests for attacks, Wallarm WAF uses the standard rule set that provides optimal application protection with ultra‑low false positives.
+Due to protected application specificities, standard rules may mistakenly recognize attack signs in legitimate requests.
+For example: SQL injection attack may be detected in the request adding a post with malicious SQL query description to the Database Administrator Forum.

+In such cases, standard rules need to be adjusted to accommodate protected application specificities by disabling detection of certain attack signs in the requests with certain address, parameters or other elements.
+These rules has the action type **Ignore tokens**.
+The rule **Ignore tokens** is created automatically if an attack or a hit is marked as a false positive in the Wallarm Console.
+[More details on managing false positives via the Wallarm Console →](../user-guides/events/false-attack.md)

+Identifying and handling false positives is a part of fine‑uning Wallarm WAF to protect your applications.
+We recommend to deploy the first WAF node in the monitoring [mode](#monitoring-and-blocking-attacks) and analyze detected attacks.
+If some attacks are mistakenly recognized as attacks, mark them as false positives and switch the WAF node to blocking mode.

 ## Managing detected attacks

 All detected attacks are displayed in the Wallarm Console → **Events** section by the filter `attacks`.
 You can manage attacks through the interface as follows: